ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 The following are ways in which this money is used:

 * YWAM Japan National Office monthly fee
-* Fund to purchase and maintain a building (for office, meetings, school lectures, public worship etc.)
+* Fund to purchase and maintain a building (for office, meetings, cafe, school lectures, public worship etc.)
 * Emergency fund (disaster relief etc.)
 * Ministry events
 * Admin costs (printing, website, office supplies etc.)